Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 25600, ƒ/4, 1/100

-First of all before you jump to sure a $6,500 camera should be better than a $1,500 camera this is more about the features than the prices.
+First of all, before you jump too sure, a $6,500 camera should be better than a $1,500 camera.
+It is more about the features than the prices.

-I can tell you are not going to hear that I love it because it weighs so much.
-This is one of the reasons I own the Fuji X-E2 system.
-Spending a week in London walking everywhere would have been a real pain carrying my Nikon gear.
+You will not hear that I love it because it weighs so much.
+One of the reasons I own the Fuji X-E2 system is because it is light.
+Spending a week in London walking everywhere would have been a pain carrying my Nikon gear.

-Now the bride and groom asked me to take a photo with the groom’s grandmother.
-Now there wasn’t a shot list so I had to be ready for every situation.
-This is why the Nikon D5 is the go to camera for most all my client jobs.
-I was able to quickly just get a custom white balance and then click the photo at ISO 25600.
-The lens was wide open and I was shooting at 1/100.
+The bride and groom asked me to take a photo with the groom’s grandmother.
+Unfortunately, there wasn’t a shot list, so I had to prepare for every situation.
+Ready for any case is why the Nikon D5 is the go-to camera for almost all my client jobs.
+I quickly got a custom white balance and then clicked the photo at ISO 25600.
+The lens was wide open, and I was shooting at 1/100.
 The lens has image stabilization as well.

 To do this with the Fuji with available light would have me shooting at ISO 6400 and 1/25.
-I am not a fan of slow shutter speeds with people when I prefer a sharp photo.
+I wouldn’t say I like slow shutter speeds with people when I prefer a sharp photo.

-As a friend of the family I was also at the rehearsal and thank goodness.
-I was then completely aware of how dark the church was going to be for the wedding.
+As a family friend, I was also at the rehearsal, and thank goodness.
+I was then utterly aware of how dark the church would be for the wedding.

-Now when they mentioned they wanted to have everyone in attendance in a group photo I wanted to be sure you could see everyone clearly, so I just used strobes for that photo.
+When they mentioned that they wanted to have everyone in attendance in a group photo, I wanted to be sure you could see everyone clearly, so I just used strobes for that photo.

-Now another thing is the flash system of the Nikon is far superior to the Fuji.
-So I was able to use fill flash for some of the photos of the bride and groom outside due to the overcast.
+Another thing is that the Nikon flash system is far superior to the Fuji.
+I used fill flash for some photos of the bride and groom outside due to the overcast.

-Today I believe it is difficult to find the one camera system that does it all, but my Nikon D5 is that camera for me and if it was light as my Fuji X-E2 then I would only on it for all my work.
-However, for those times I need a camera but don’t want to lug my Nikons I use the Fuji.
+Today I believe it is challenging to find the one camera system that does it all, but my Nikon D5 is that camera for me, and if it were light as my Fuji X-E2, then I would work only on it for all my work.
+However, for those times I need a camera but don’t want to lug my Nikons, I use the Fuji.